RolfLin/storm-deploy-alternative/README.markdown

 _Please don't hesitate to contact me.
 Your feedback will help to further improve this tool._

+## Motivation
+This tool is built as an alternative to storm-deploy, with significant more functionality.
+I built it, because I needed more advanced features than provided by storm-deploy for my PhD studies.
+The tool is written in 100% Java, making it easy to extend and reuse.
+This project could also be a good starting point for building deploy software for other tools, based on JClouds.

 ## Features
 + Runs Storm and Zookeeper daemons under supervision (automatically restarted in case of failure)
 + Only fetch and compile what is needed (can deploy on prepared images in a few minutes)